albigi/Ready19-RockTheBot/docs/README.md

 ### Task 3 - Build and Run the Bot ###
-Now that you are done editing the code, the very first thing to do is making sure both the bot and the Services App compile and run.
+Now that you are done editing the code, you need to make sure both applications actually compile and run.

-1. Open the main project folder (i.e: *Code* on the Desktop)
-2. Right click on *RockTheBot* and select ***Open with Code***.
-A new instance of VS Code appears.
+1. Browse to the **RockTheBot** folder and open it in Visual Studio Code
-3. In the VS Code Explorer, select the file ***RockTheBot > Program.cs***.
-Then select ***Debug > Start Debugging*** (or hit F5)
+2. Select ***Debug > Start Debugging*** (or hit F5)
-4. VS will prompt for the environment to use: select ***.NET Core***.
-5. VS will show you the default *launch* settings, leave the defaults and close the file.
-6. **Press F5** to start the application.
+   >VS might prompt you to either download the *required assets* or select the debugging environment to use.
+Select *yes* in the former case or *.NET Core* in the latter.
-7. After a few seconds, you should see your bot is live!
+3. After a few seconds, you should see your bot is live!

    ![botReady](img/2.3-botReady.png)

    It is now time to run the services API too!
    Leave the VS instance running and move back to the main code folder.

-8. Repeat the steps `1` and `2` but open the *ServicesProviderWeb* folder this time.
+4. Repeat the steps `1` and `2` but open the **ServicesProviderWeb** folder this time.
+You should have two instances of VS Code running at this point.
-9. In the new instance of VSCode repeat the steps `3` to `6` and wait for the API to be online.
+5. In the new instance of VSCode press F5 and wait for the application to be online.
-   >If this is the first time you open this project, VS might warn you:
+   >If this is the first time you open this project, VS might warn you also this time:
       ![requiredassets](img/2.3-requiredAssets.png)

-   >This means **dotnet restore** was not run on this project.
-Click **Yes** to have VS run it automatically or run it manually from the terminal inside of the *ServicesProviderWeb* folder.
-   Once done, start the debug again!

-10. The browser will open and show you a 404 page: this is OK as the API does not use any welcome page.
+6. The browser will open and show you a 404 page: this is OK as the API does not use any welcome page.
-11. To test the API is working fine, try tro browse to [http://localhost:5000/api/weather](#).
+7. To test the API is working fine, try to browse to [http://localhost:5000/api/weather](#).
 You should get a similar result:

          {"Name":"Seattle","Country":"US","Description":"fog","Temperature":"9.4C (49F)"}